sivani-l-r/Notefic_App/README.md

 # Notify App

-A Flutter app designed for effortless note creation, organization, and sharing.
+A Flutter app for effortlessly creating, organizing, and sharing your small notes, thoughts, poems, and more.

 ## Features